-The wood sill plate sometimes referred to as a mud sill is located at the top of the basement foundation wall where the house construction transitions from concrete to wood framing.
-By code, this critical junction between the concrete foundation wall and the wood framing should be perched up out of the ground a minimum of 6″ by code.
-When this sill plate is at or below the grade that it is adjacent to, it can be inundated with water accumulation and have little resistance to water penetration.
-The result is water flowing over the top of the foundation wall and floods the basement.
+The wood sill plate, sometimes referred to as a mud sill, is located at the top of the basement foundation wall.
+It is where the house construction transitions from concrete to wood framing.
+By code, this critical junction between the concrete foundation wall and the wood framing should be out of the ground by a minimum of 6 inches.
+When the sill plate of a house is located close to or below the adjacent grade, it can become saturated with water.
+As a result, water flows over the foundation wall and floods the basement.
 That’s when homeowners turn to sill plate waterproofing.

 The Need for Sill Plate Waterproofing

 Sometimes, contractors will construct a home with the sill plate close to the adjacent grade.
 Making matters worse, landscapers commonly raise the grounds around a structure with mulch and planting beds.
 Occasionally, people will also make the horrendous mistake of trying to correct basement leaks by adding soil around their house to create a pitch.